cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * Git allows for collaboration through the use of remote repositories
 * Remote repositories are accessible by multiple users that can synchronize to through the use of the pull and push commands
 * Here are a some of the existing [Distributed Workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) possible with git
-* [GitHub](https://github.com/) is one of the most used git servers, allowing users not only to have shared repositories but to also collaborate using other tools like wikis, issue trackers and others
+* [GitHub](https://github.com/) is one of the most used git remote servers, allowing users not only to have shared repositories but to also collaborate using other tools like wikis, issue trackers and others
 * We'll now learn how to synchronize our work with GitHub which will be our main point of collaboration for this course
+* command tips

+* Do the following exercise in pairs:
-1. Create a repository `class2-notebook` in GitHub and clone it.
+1. Create a repository `class2-notebook` in GitHub
+2. Use the `git clone <repository url>` command to clone it locally.
-2. In the cloned repository you must create, add and commit a file called `README.MD`.
+3. In the cloned repository you must create, add and commit a file called `README.MD`.
-2. Push your changes to GitHub in order to ensure the changes are stored in your `remote`
+4. Push your changes to GitHub in order to ensure the changes are stored in your `remote`
-3. Use GitHub UI in your browser to modify the file and commit it.
+5. Use GitHub UI in your browser to modify the file and commit it.
-4. Pull all the changes that happened remotely to your local git repository.
+6. Pull all the changes that happened remotely to your local git repository.
-5. Add your class notes to this notebook, commit and push it again.
+7. Add your class notes to this notebook, commit and push it again.

 ### Understand what licensing is
 * [Licensing a Repository](https://help.github.com/en/articles/licensing-a-repository): A GitHub guide on how to license a repository
 * [Choose a license](https://choosealicense.com/): A GitHub Page to help you decide which is the right license for your project

+* Do the following exercise in pairs:
 1. Create a LICENSE file in your previously created repository.
 Add the MIT license in it, commit and push.

 ### Final notes on Linux and Shell
 * Let's review what we've learned today
+* portfolio
+* open source projects includ python
-* Other ways to use git
+* Other ways to use git, how we'll use it for the course relationship big data open source and git

 ### Additional Exercises Material
 * [Extra exercises](./2-git-exercises.md): Additional exercises to practice Git